 Speak to a Lawyer About How a Pre-Existing Condition Could Affect Your Claim

-A personal injury claim in New York is already difficult enough without complications connected to a pre-existing condition or injury.
+A personal injury claim is already difficult enough without complications connected to a pre-existing condition or injury.
 If you or a loved one have been injured in a preventable accident, protect your legal rights by contacting a Buffalo personal injury attorney at Towey Law, PLLC.
 During a free consultation, we can review your specific case and advise you on how to proceed with the pursuit of fair financial compensation.
 We understand the law and how to preserve your right to recover.